Complete Beginner’s Guide to Internet Safety & Privacy

 Your internet browser is the link between the sites you visit and your computer.
 Using a browser with lousy privacy features, opens your computer up to threats.
 We recently shared this list of the “Best Web Browsers for Privacy“.
 The top three private browsers are: Tor Browser, Mozilla Firefox, and Brave.
-Both Chrome and Firefox offer tons of privacy-focused extensions.
+Both Chrome and Firefox have tons of privacy-focused extensions available.

 Use Private Email Providers & Messaging Services